Princeton LGBTQIA Oral History Project

 If you are interested in being interviewed for the project, please share your information here.
 Even if you were not out or did not identify as LGBTQIA while at Princeton we are still very much interested in interviewing you!

-The first round of oral history interviews will take place in July and August 2017.
-Interview locations for the summer of 2017 are: Princeton University, Atlanta, New York City, Philadelphia and Los Angeles.
+The first round of oral history interviews occurred in the summer of 2017.
+Interview locations were: Princeton University, New York City, Philadelphia, Washington D.C., Florida, St. Louis, Minneapolis, San Francisco and Los Angeles.
+The second round of interviews occurred in the summer of 2018.
 Additional locations may be added depending on concentrations of alums and funding, so please let us know if you are willing to participate in an interview regardless of where you live.
-Interview locations in summer of 2018 will include Chicago and hopefully many others.

 If you are not interested in being interviewed but want to help in other ways, we welcome your support in helping us to recruit interviewees and donating to the project to help us expand the project this year and going forward.

-If you complete this form, you will be contacted by a Princeton LGBTQIA Oral History Project Advisory Board member by mid-May 2017 with more information.
+If you complete this form, you will be contacted by a Princeton LGBTQIA Oral History Project Advisory Board member with more information.
 We are excited to embark on this important project with you all!
-If you have any questions, contact LGBT Center Director Judy Jarvis at firstname.lastname@example.org or call the LGBT Center: (609) 258-1353.
+If you have any questions, contact LGBT Center Program Coordinator Eric Anglero at email@example.com or call the LGBT Center: (609) 258-1353.

 PRINCETON lgbtqia oral history project

-The Princeton LGBTQIA Oral History Project is a new initiative launching in the summer of 2017 by the LGBT Center, BTGALA/FFR, the Program in Gender and Sexuality Studies and University Archives, with support from the Provost's Office's Princeton Histories Fund.
-Undergraduate and graduate students will interview LGBTQIA alumni and current and former LGBTQIA staff and faculty to learn about their lives, particularly their experiences being LGBTQIA (out and not out) at Princeton, and their perceptions of the climate for LGBTQIA people at Princeton at different points in time.
+The Princeton LGBTQIA Oral History Project was launched in the summer of 2017 by former LGBT Center Director Judy Jarvis as a partnership between by the LGBT Center, BTGALA/FFR, the Program in Gender and Sexuality Studies and University Archives, with support from the Provost's Office's Princeton Histories Fund.
+During the summer, undergraduate and graduate students interview LGBTQIA alumni and current and former LGBTQIA staff and faculty to learn about their lives, particularly their experiences being LGBTQIA (out and not out) at Princeton, and their perceptions of the climate for LGBTQIA people at Princeton at different points in time.
 Students interviewers participate in extensive oral history methods training as a requirement for participating in the project and are paid research assistants.
-The project is coordinated by the LGBT Center and the Princeton LGBTQIA Oral History Project Advisory Board, whose members are:
+The project is coordinated by the LGBT Center and the Princeton LGBTQIA Oral History Project Advisory Board, whose founding members were:

 Suman Chakraborty ‘97 (Board Co-Chair)